 Back in the 14th century, the Hindu Pajarjaran kingdom had a port on the west coast of Sunda, or western Java.
-What the port handled is anyone's guess, but "kelapa" means coconut, and the port was named Sunda Kalapa.
+What the port handled is anyone's guess, but "kelapa" means coconut, and the port was called Sunda Kalapa.
 In 1527, the Pajajaran kingdom fell--bloodily, of course--and the victors renamed the port Jayakarta ("victory city").
-That kingdom, too, fell, and the new rulers--the Dutch--renamed the port Batavia--referring to their own tribal antecedants.
-Still, the old name Sunda Kelapa remains in use, applied now to what amounts to one small part of the port of Jakarta.
-Sunda Kelapa was vastly overshadowed in the 1880s by the construction a few miles east of a modern port at Tanjungprio, but Sunda Kelapa still handles timber schooners, which are picturesque enough to rank among the outstanding sights for tourists in Jakarta.
-The schooners are called "phinisis," and they are made some 700 miles to the east, on Sulawesi.
-They are devoted nowdays to transporting timber, mostly from Kalimantan; on the return journey they handle a variety of commodities, such as cement.
+That kingdom, too, fell, and the new rulers--the Dutch--renamed the port Batavia--referring to their own tribal antecedents.
+Still, the old name Sunda Kelapa remains in use, applied now to what amounts to one small part of the port of Jakarta, a part vastly overshadowed in the 1880s by the construction a few miles east of a modern port at Tanjung Priok.
+Sunda Kelapa still handles schooners called phinisis.
+They are made some 700 miles to the east on Sulawesi and are devoted nowadays to transporting timber, mostly from Kalimantan.
+On the return journey they often carry cement.

 Who owns them?
 Who sails them?
 How much money is made in this trade?
 What kind of status do the seamen enjoy?
-No answers here: just some views of the fleet.
+Lots of questions; not so many answers.

 Set in place: the plank is the only way on or off.
 Feel brave?

 Step right up.

 Loading is handled by simple cranes like the one shown here, driven by a dirty diesel.

 Riding high and waiting for a load.